m5stack/m5-docs/docs/en/product_documents/m5stack-core/m5core_basic.md

 ## DESCRIPTION

 The M5Stack **<mark>BASIC</mark>** is a black development kit based on <mark>ESP32</mark> chip composed of a black M5Core and a Bottom Base board.
 You can even program The M5Stack BASIC through Blockly, Arduino or MicroPython.
-The black core is a basic kit and **it does not own any MEMS chip(like MPU9250, MPU6050, or MAG3110...)**.
+The black core is a basic kit and **it does not own any MEMS chip(like MPU9250...)**.

 The a Bottom board on the back of M5Core.
 It's designed for expanding gpio on M-Bus besides I2S Pins(GPIO0, GPIO12, GPIO13, GPIO15, GPIO34)for DIY.
 Each gpio on M-Bus is expanded as pin and port for convenience and flexibility.